material-motion/material-motion/specifications/directors.md

 After `setUp` completes, the Transaction should be committed to a Runtime.

+Hiding the Runtime from the Transaction has the following benefits:

+- Director is funneled toward using a single Runtime instance.
+- Larger Transactions can potentially be optimized.

 `v1` **Initial Intentions**.
 The Director is expected to register an initial set of Intentions.

 Pseudo-code: